opengovsg/starter-kit-docs/docs/optional-features/02-sgid-login.md

    :::info
    The following values are for demonstration purposes only, please fill in the actual values for your application.

-   The SGID scopes `openid myinfo.name myinfo.email` is required for the Starter Kit to work.
+   The SGID scopes `openid myinfo.name pocdex.public_officer_details` is required for the Starter Kit to work.
 If you are to request for more scopes, check out the [extending SGID scope](#extending-sgid-scope) section below.

    Redirect URLs have been set up in the application to be postfixed with `/sign-in/sgid/callback` due to client side redirection.
 When adding your own redirect URL, ensure that it is postfixed with that path.
    :::